Articles About Ponant

 LE BOREAL (built 2010, 132 passengers), L’AUSTRAL (b.
 2011, 132 p), LE SOLEAL (b.
 2013, 132 p), LE LYRIAL (b.
 2014, 122 p), LE PONANT (b.
 1991, 64 p), LE LAPEROUSE (b.
 2018, 184 p), LE CHAMPLAIN (b.
 2018, 184 p), LE BOUGAINVILLE (b.
 2019, 184 p) and LE DUMON-D’URVILLE (b.
 2019, 184 p).

 Mostly Europeans, heavy on French, Swiss and Germans, with a sprinkling of Francophiles from everywhere else — North America, Brazil, you name it.
-Children are welcome, but are expected to be well behaved; there is a children’s menu, Wii gaming console and when there are a number of kids on board, a few activities are organized by a staff member.
+Children are welcome, but are expected to be well behaved; there is a children’s menu, Wii gaming console, and when there are a number of kids on board, a few activities are organized by a staff member.
 On a handful of special family-friendly sailings per year (often a Med itinerary in the summer), a Kids Club is offered with kids’ counselors supervising games and activities for ages 4+.
+Several firms charter Ponant ships, so they will determine the languages, and a number of them are in the English-speaking markets.

 6 with elevators to all decks (4 on LE PONANT, no elevator)